EhrmannS/geometr/README.md

 ## Installation

-1)  Install the development version from github and load it:
+1)  Install the latest development version from github:

 <!-- end list -->